jsonsystems/public/README.md

 # FAQs
 ## Web app
-### JSONschema.net looks differen.
-What changed?
+### _JSONschema.net looks differen.
+What changed?_
 In January 2022, a new version of the JSON Schema web app was launched.
 This new version was a complete rewrite of the web app and brought with it many new features and bug fixes.

-### Will my login still work?
+### _Will my login still work?_
 Yes, accounts and account details were not impacted by the launch of the new version

-### Where did my old schemas go?
+### _Where did my old schemas go?_
-JSONschema.net recently underwent a
+JSONschema.net recently underwent a complete rewrite, in the process it was announced that previously generated schemas will not be migrated to the new web app.

+### _I've found a bug_
+Please open a new issue [github.com/jsonsystems/public/issues](https://github.com/jsonsystems/public/issues).

+### _I've have a feature request_
+Great.
+Please open a new issue [github.com/jsonsystems/public/issues](https://github.com/jsonsystems/public/issues).

 ## CLI
-TODO
+### _Where can I download the CLI?_
+A trial version of the CLI is available to download.
+This version can be used indefinitely but limits the user's JSON document to not more than 250 bytes.

+### _Where can I find out more about the CLI?_
+Please contact help@jsonschema.net.

 ## API
-TODO
+### _Where can I find out more about the API?_
+Please contact help@jsonschema.net.

 # About
 Created by Jack Wootton, Mateusz Kyc, and Kevin Glenny.